-Every year on November 24th, bargain hunters swarm the streets and break the internet in search of a good steal.
-Consumers have come to expect retailers to reduce prices, sometimes by as much as 75%, on one of the busiest shopping day of the year – Black Friday.
+Every year, on the day after Thanksgiving, consumers swarm the streets and break the internet in search of a good bargain.
+It is now expected of retailers to reduce prices, sometimes by as much as 75%, on what has become the busiest shopping day of the year – Black Friday.

 But for travel brands, offering discounted rates for hotel and airfare can be daunting.
-On one hand, good discounts are bound to increase sales but on the other, lowering prices reduces the amount of profit there is to be made.
+On one hand, good discounts are bound to increase sales but on the other, lowing prices can reduce the amount of profit there is to be made.

-This leaves us wondering: is offering huge travel deals and packages during the Black Friday shopping hype worth it for travel agents?
+This leaves us wondering: is offering huge discounts on travel deals and packages during the Black Friday shopping hype really worth it for travel agents?

 First, let’s look at the numbers